How does dandruff happen?

 Is shampooing drying out my scalp and causing dandruff?

 How does dandruff happen?
 Dandruff happens because of the unique environment of the scalp.
 First of all, you have your hair and your skin, which are both constantly growing and shedding.
 Now add to that your sebum (your skin's natural oil).
 When you have dandruff, your skin's top layer may shed more quickly.
 And when the skin sheds too quickly, it gets clumped up with sebum and creates those flakes you recognize as dandruff.
+Scientists also believe that increased sebum may favour the growth of a species of fungus or yeast that naturally lives on skin, and that this type of yeast may further contribute to dandruff.

 Is dandruff contagious?
 No, you can't spread or catch dandruff.
 Also, rest assured that dandruff doesn't reflect poorly on your hygiene.
 You could be washing your hair every day and be totally well-groomed and still spot flakes from dandruff.
 Even then, severe cases of dandruff can often be easily cleared up by using an over-the-counter shampoo.